Y

 Beta 3D view Beta 3D view 2

-Step 05 · Final — Beta
+Step 05 · Final · Beta

 Step 05 · Beta · Final

-Adopted a brutalist concrete style — a stark atmosphere matching the abstract, movement-first levels.
+Adopted a brutalist concrete style, a stark atmosphere matching the abstract, movement-first levels.
 The aesthetic reinforces the metric grid underneath.

 Blue zone Orange zone

-Blue zone (left) · Orange zone (right)
+Blue zone (top) · Orange zone (bottom)

 Color-coded zones